DanXi-Dev/DanXi/README_EN.md

 日月光华，旦复旦兮.(The sun and the moon are shining, full of glory.
 And the morning sun rises, again and again.)

 Maybe the best all-rounded service app for Fudan University students!

-**Only support Chinese (Simplified) and English language at the moment.
-Come on to help us!**
+**DanXi only support Chinese (Simplified) and English language at the moment.
+Come to help us!**

 - Campus card balance and transactions
 - Dining hall traffic